 Papers for undergraduate writing do not include abstracts - these are reserved for published, peer-reviewed works.
 Do not include an abstract, unless explicitly instructed to do so, with your written work.
 The following technical requirements exist for all written components of this course: 12 point font, one inch margins, and double spaced text.
-All written assignments must use Chicago style referencing.
+I, personally, prefer Chicago style referencing, but any recognized academic citation system is acceptable.
 Students who do not conform to these instructions risk a penalty to the grade of their written work.